mk-fg/pulseaudio-mixer-cli/README.md

 --------------------

 All new features (or maybe bloat) go into "pa-mixer-mk2.py" script.

-- Add in-app storage and/or configuration of volume levels based on stream parameters.

-  Use-case is basically forcing PA to drop volume to low for e.g. new streams, instead of blasting your ears off every time "mpv" starts on a loud stream (e.g. net radio) after volume for it has been upped in PA for a quiet "talk" video.

-  Also, I still can't seem to fully get the logic (didn't look into code/modules though) of PA setting the initial volumes, sometimes it seem rather arbitrary.

 - Check if stream name attribute can change over the stream lifetime (e.g. mpv online radio stream), listen for signals for such changes or poll stream name